-- Preventing the DNA damage.
+- Preventing DNA damage.

 - Control the DNA replication and gene expression.

-There are 3 stages in chromatin group:
+There are 3 stages in the chromatin group:

 - Nucleosomes are formed by the wrapping of DNA around the histone proteins

-Methods used to Analysis Chromatin:
+Methods used to Analysis Chromatin

-- Chromatin Immunoprecipitation Sequencing – A process mainly used for analyzing the interactions of the protein with DNA.
+A process mainly used for analyzing the interactions of the protein with DNA.
 The binding sites of DNA combined proteins are identified by the Chromatin Immunoprecipitation and parallel DNA sequencing.

-Difference between Chromosome and Chromatin
+Difference between Chromosomes and Chromatin

-|Chromosomes are condensed Chromatin Fibers.||Chromatin is composed of a nucleosomes-a complex of DNA and proteins.|
+|Chromosomes are condensed chromatin fibres.||Chromatin is composed of nucleosomes, which are a complex of DNA and proteins.|

 |Distinctly visible during cell division.||Found throughout the cell cycle.|